How does inside-out tracking work?

 What do I need to make tracking work well?

 There are two concerns to address to ensure tracking will work well for you:

 - Ensure your PC meets the requirements to run Windows Mixed Reality.
 If your PC meets the minimum requirements for Windows Mixed Reality, tracking will have enough resources to run well on your PC.

 - Ensure your environment is suitable for the type of visual tracking the device employs.
 You should use the device in an environment with enough light.
 Because the device works by observing your environment in visible light, there must be enough light so that the environment can be observed.
 There must also be enough distinguishing visual features (in other words, decorations, points of contrast, etc.) for the tracking system to work.

 How much light is enough light?

 A good rule of thumb is if you can comfortably move around in the environment without feeling it is too dark and if you can observe the features on another persons face from across the room, then the tracking system probably has enough light.

 The product has been designed to work in normal environments.
-Consider the thought experiment - if you were in a completely blank room (white walls, white ceiling, white floor) then the tracking system would find no features to track and would fail.
+Consider the following thought experiment - if you were in a completely blank room (white walls, white ceiling, white floor) then the tracking system would find no features to track and would fail.
 If you were in a room that was covered in art work and decoration, then the tracking system would find many features to track and would work well.
-Typically decorated homes and offices have been demonstrated to have sufficient feature detail to track.
+For the most part, typically decorated homes and offices have been demonstrated to have sufficient feature detail to track well.